 Phone manufacturers are releasing true wireless earbuds in droves, and today we’re looking at the OnePlus Buds.
 For just $59 USD, you get a pair of uncanny valley AirPods with a limited feature set—unless you’re using a recent OnePlus smartphone.
 Do these earphones have anything to offer for those of us independent of the OnePlus ecosystem?

-Editor’s note: this OnePlus Buds review was updated on March 17, 2021, to address the OnePlus Buds Z as a cheaper alternative, include a contents menu, and expand the list of buying options.
+Editor’s note: this OnePlus Buds review was updated on August 26, 2021, to address the OnePlus Buds Pro as an alternative.

 Who should get the OnePlus Buds?